-Winter scenery can be quite beautiful with bright, white snow covering our yards, and bare trees dusted with flakes.
+Winter scenery can be quite beautiful with bright, white snow covering our yards, and bare trees dusted with flakes or shimmering with a coating of ice.
 But as temperatures get cooler and snow gets heavier, Mother Nature’s decoration on our trees can end in a not-so-pretty result.

 Snow and ice that packs on to tree branches can lead to stress and potential damage.
-Trees like evergreens and clump trees (such as birch and maple trees) tend to suffer the worst damage, while younger trees tend to survive better in ice storms.
+Trees like pines and spreading or multi-stemmed hardwood trees (such as river birch and silver maple) tend to suffer the worst damage, while younger trees tend to survive better in ice storms.

-Snow and ice on trees can weigh down limbs and branches, ultimately causing broken and damaged trees.
+Snow and ice on trees can weigh down limbs and branches with many times their normal weight, ultimately causing broken and damaged trees.
 Trees that are unprepared to bear the extra weight need attention before severe winter weather kicks on.

-The weather is still mild for some of us, leaving opportunity to protect branches against breakage.
-Branches can be loosely cabled and braced before winter elements roll in to prevent branch failure.
+The weather is still mild for some of us, leaving the opportunity to protect branches against breakage.
+Branches can be loosely cabled and braced (pictured) before winter elements roll in to prevent branch failure.

 Pruning is another pre-winter task to help eliminate already weak and broken branches.
+Reducing the length of over-extended branches is one important way to prevent them from breaking.
 Proper pruning is the best way to stop ice from damaging your trees.

-If your area just received a light snowfall, take the time to gently remove snow from branches before it freezes and adds extra weight.
+If your area just received a light snowfall, you can take the time to gently remove snow from branches of shrubs and small trees before it freezes solid or more snow falls and adds extra weight.

 Beyond care for your trees, make sure you are looking out for the safety of yourself and your property.
 Always be mindful of branches weighed down by snow or ice as they many snap and fall causing injury or damage.
 Think about where you do things like walk, stand, and park vehicles where there is a risk of branch failures.